With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreLutheran Social Services Of Wisconsin is a mental health center in Outagamie County, Wisconsin, located at 3003b North Richmond Street, 54911 zip code.
+Learn MoreLutheran Social Services Of Wisconsin is a mental health clinic in Outagamie County, WI, located at 3003b North Richmond Street, 54911.
 Lutheran Social Services Of Wisconsin provides outpatient treatment.
-Lutheran Social Services Of Wisconsin offers couples/family therapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, children / adolescents and adults.
+Lutheran Social Services Of Wisconsin offers integrated dual diagnosis disorder treatment, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
 Lutheran Social Services Of Wisconsin also supports seniors or older adults.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.